nbyouri/blog/_posts/2014-07-06-pkgsrc-intro.md

 You should have a copy of the pkgsrc tree sitting somewhere on your disk, already bootstrapped, see this [blog post](http://saveosx.org/pkgsrc-bootstrap/) on how to do this.

-The tree contains a `Makefile`, a `README`, category directories containing the ports, the bootstrap directory and some documentation.
+The tree contains a `Makefile`, a `README`, distfiles, packages, category directories containing the ports, the bootstrap directory and some documentation.

-The `mk/*` directory contains the pkgsrc framework Makefiles but also shell and Awk scripts, ports distfiles, packages.
+The `mk/*` directory contains the pkgsrc framework Makefiles but also shell and Awk scripts

 `pkglocate` is a script to find port names in the tree, though `pkgtools/pkgfind` is much faster.